 Accident Advice Helpline to the rescue

 Accident Advice Helpline will never push you into making a claim.
 In fact, our advisors and professional personal injury lawyers offer advice on a no-obligation basis, so you can get in touch with us after your road traffic accident or accident at work without feeling pressured into making a decision on the spot.
-We work on a 100% no-win, no-fee basis, which means you don’t need to worry about paying any upfront legal fees, as these will be deducted from your personal injury settlement, if your claim is successful.
+We work on a no win no fee basis, which means you don’t need to worry about paying any upfront legal fees, as these will be deducted from your personal injury settlement, if your claim is successful.

 We don’t buy details from other firms or ‘cold call’ customers to try and get their business.
 Since 2000, we have been helping members of the public to claim compensation after being injured in accidents where somebody else was at fault, and during that time we have enjoyed a great track record of success.
 If you’re worried that you may have been involved in some kind of scam – either with another personal injury solicitor or during the accident itself – you can always contact us for confidential advice and to find out more about making a claim with us.
-With over 16 years’ experience, we’re best placed to offer you expert advice, and it’s free to call our helpline on 0800 689 0500, or 0333 500 0993 from a mobile.
+With over 16 years’ experience, we’re best placed to offer you expert advice, and it’s free to call our helpline on 0800 689 5659.

 Whether you have been injured after a slip, trip or fall in a public place, an accident at work or even a road traffic accident, our aim is to help you get the compensation you are entitled to, whilst making the claims process as simple and stress-free as possible.